renepacchaux/gudeeds-responsive-mobile-app/README.md

 Their offers of help go to Sabrina, where if she wants, she can approve or deny based on her original request, focusing on neighbors she deems appropriate.
 Will a collective trust score do the trick for other neighbors?

-<a id="org810100a"></a>

-## Design

-<a id="org9603a5d"></a>
+<a id="orgf11920e"></a>

-### Sketching
+### Design Work

+**Sketching**

 I knew my first pencil design would be on a phone-width canvas or a 3x5 actual physical card.

 I moved forward incrementally, and so did the design team.
 It gave us time as it guaranteed action on a design decision.

--   [design Studio Brackets]

 I contributed to the design studio visuals knowing we had a short amount of time.
 We used a bracket system to come up with the final design for our sprint.
-The design studio winner was cleared away at the last moment for a simplified condensed streamlined approach that was drawn live on meeting.
+The design studio winner was cleared away at the last moment for a simplified condensed streamlined approach that was drawn live on meeting. #sketch

 **Designing for the Time Crunch**

 A situation was a time-crunch.
 It was a competition with judgment at the end.

-<a id="org7a166c4"></a>
+<a id="org8550f91"></a>

 ### Two canvases